Parkville, Hartford, Connecticut

-Parkville is a neighborhood on the west side of Hartford, Connecticut.
-Centered on Park Street and stretching from the railroad overpass just west of Pope Park to the West Hartford town line, and Capitol Avenue to Interstate 84, Parkville is a densely developed, mixed-use neighborhood that is mainly working-class.
-Its name is derived from its placement at the junction of the North and South Branches of the now-subterranean Park River.
-Most of the eastern half of the neighborhood (roughly from New Park Avenue east) was listed as a historic district on the National Register of Historic Places in 2015.
+Parkville is a neighborhood on the West Side of Hartford, Connecticut.
+Centered on Park Street and stretching from the Railroad Overpass just West of Pope Park to the West Hartford Town line, and Capitol Avenue to I-84, Parkville is a densely developed, mixed-use neighborhood that is mainly working-class.
+Its name is derived from its placement at the Junction of the North and South Branches of the now-subterranean Park River.
+Most of the Eastern half of the neighborhood (roughly from New Park Avenue East) was listed as a historic district on the National Register of Historic Places in 2015.